About BW

 • Founded in 1845, BW was one of the first colleges to admit students without regard to race or gender — a spirit of inclusiveness which continues today.

-• For 27 straight years, U.S. News & World Report has ranked BW among the Midwest's Best Universities.
+• For 30 consecutive years, U.S. News & World Report has ranked BW among the Midwest's Best Universities.
+The rankings recognize BW for undergraduate teaching, innovation, social mobility and value.

-• BW is highly ranked by Washington Monthly, Forbes, Kiplinger, The Economist and Money magazine.
+• BW is highly ranked by Washington Monthly, Forbes and Money magazine.

 • BW continues to earn high marks for affordable excellence in rankings designed to help families find the right college fit.